Section 1: Introduction

-- Training associated with the implementation of new technology, including the development of training resources and materials.
+- Training associated with the implementation of the new technology, including the development of training resources, usage guidelines and other materials.

 - Implementation research costs, including design of implementation strategy and management of studies associated with this, clinical pathway analysis, sustainability evaluation and data analysis.